About

 ~ Carl Rogers ~

 There is no one size fits all therapy.
 I adapt the therapy to your evolving needs and feedback.
-My approach to therapy is integrative drawing on contemporary cognitive and behavioural therapies such as Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT).
-I also draw from psychodynamic and Buddhist psychologies.
+My approach to therapy is integrative drawing on contemporary cognitive and behavioural therapies such as Acceptance and Commitment Therapy (ACT) and Dialectical Behaviour Therapy (DBT).
+I also draw from systemic, somatic, psychodynamic and Buddhist psychologies.

 Kuan Yin or Guanyin, the bodhisattva of compassion, was originally depicted in India in the male form of Avalokiteshvara.
 However, by the 6th century in China, images of Guanyin were gender fluid, as seen here depicted in female or androgynous form.